grimmpp/home-assistant-eltako/docs/dev-container/readme.md

 * **Admin user** `admin`/`admin` and the completed onboarding are seeded into the config volume on the very first start.
-* **The Eltako integration is already set up**: the config entry of the demo gateway exists, the *Eltako* panel is in the sidebar right away.
+* **The ELTAKO integration is already set up**: the config entry of the demo gateway exists, the *ELTAKO* panel is in the sidebar right away.
 * **Example configuration**: the repository file [`ha.yaml`](../../ha.yaml) is mounted and included as a Home Assistant package - one FGW14-USB bus gateway with example devices for every platform (lights, dimmer, switches, covers, climate, sensors, wired and wireless